 The digital can improve a nonprofit’s operational efficiency, increase mission impact, and enhance sector competitiveness.

-Being a digitally-savvy organization is the only way forward, the only way to stay relevant and scale.
+Being a digitally savvy nonprofit organization is the only way forward, the only way to stay relevant and scale.

 The difference, for example, between the giving habits of the new generation and those of the generations before them is distinctly rooted in how they connect to organizations and causes digitally.